cri-lab-hbku/Drone-Payload/README.md

 ### License

-Drone-Payload Recordings are released under the BSD 3-Clause [license](LISCENSE.md).
+Drone-Payload Recordings are released under the BSD 3-Clause <a href="LICENSE">license</a>.